How do I know when and what type of appointment I should schedule?

 Regardless of how you are feeling after your injections, please stay in touch with us so we can monitor your progress and determine the next steps in your care plan.
 If you are unsure of what type of appointment to schedule with us, please call the office and speak to one of our nurses and tell them how you are feeling.
 They can review your records and the recommendations of your Boston PainCare physicians and help you schedule your next appointment.

 Following up with your medical team after any procedure is important.
 Feeling better is wonderful, and that is our goal for all of our patients.
 But we want you to keep feeling better.
 That may also require functional rehabilitation and strengthening in order to avoid future injury.
+(David DiBenedetto, MD)

 At Boston PainCare, our surgery center is just like a hospital operating room suite.
 We can provide all types of anesthesia services.
 For injections, most patients elect to have a small amount of sedation.
 We have found that our patients are more comfortable and relaxed during injections when given sedation.
 If you would prefer not to have anesthesia medications during your procedure, it is not required.
 Please talk to your Boston PainCare physician if you have any questions or concerns about your procedure.
 Our objective is for you to be as comfortable as you can be.
+(Douglas Keene, MD)

 If your insurance plan usually requires a referral to see a specialist, then you will need a referral to come to Boston PainCare.

-Our practice is designed to treat chronic pain in all of its forms.
+A: Our practice is designed to treat chronic pain in all of its forms.
 However, pain is caused by a variety of different ailments and conditions.
 Instead of having patients travel to multiple specialists for individual treatments that may not be coordinated, we have a facility that has all of the relevant specialists under one roof.
 This allows our specialists to work closely together as a team to coordinate your care.

 An Epidural Steroid Injection (ESI) may provide some immediate relief to the patient as anesthetic medication is injected in addition to steroid medication.
 Some patients do not receive long-term relief from the steroids with a single injection.
 Often 2 or 3 injections, spaced several weeks apart, are required.